 - Deus Ex: Human Revolution merges the two subsystems from the original game: you don't have any skill scores anymore, but still gain small heaps of "Praxis Points" here and there, with which you directly unlock individual augmentations from the Tech Tree (justified by that all augs are already built into Jensen and only need to be activated).

-- Path of Exile has an enormous perk tree consisting of 1300 nodes available to each class, although all nodes are passive bonuses (active skills are instead imbued into items).
+- Path of Exile has an enormous perk tree consisting of over 1300 nodes available to each class, although all nodes are passive bonuses (active skills are instead imbued into items).
 Furthermore, a majority of nodes are unspectacular permanent bonuses to one of the character attributes (strength, dexterity, intelligence), but buying them is required to get to the juicy, named perks that provide significant combat advantages.
 In addition, there are also slot that lets you socket Jewels into it, which essentially work as craftable passives.
-Unique Jewels can interact with or modify the skill tree, such as converting one stat to another within a radius to another or grant a marginal bonus if enough of a certain type of node is allocated within radius.
+Unique Jewels can interact with or modify the skill tree, such as converting one stat to another within a radius to another or grant a marginal bonus based on how certain skills around it are allocated, or even add an entire cluster of passive skills, which can have its own clusters.
+There is also a smaller skill tree for Ascendancy classes and one for Atlas passives, which improve the effects of specific map modifiers or master missions to make them more rewarding.

 - Divinity: Original Sin has a complex skill system containing skill scores, two different kinds of perks, and active powers.
 The Abilities (skill scores) are improved by investing points that you get (a steadily growing number of) at every level.
 Talents are a type of perks that have prerequisite Ability levels and can be learned every four levels from the third onwards.
 Traits are "Personality Powers"—small bonuses granted for consistently role-playing Player Characters in dialogue (e.g. a Romantic character has a chance of finding treasure anywhere, while a Materialistic one gets a Crafting skill bonus).
 Finally, Skills (active powers) are spells and combat techniques learned from books; they have prerequisite character levels and a character can only learn a number of them limited by the corresponding Ability level (unless it's maxed out, then there is no cap on Skills).